The Economic Power of North Texas Arts Districts — And Why Anna Deserves Its Place Among Them

 The First Step: Visibility and Trust

+Before grants, before sponsorships, before large-scale development—Anna needs an art show.
+A public, open, community-centered event that reveals the depth of talent already living here.
 Trust is the foundation of every cultural district in Texas.
 When a city sees its artists, it begins to believe in them.
 When residents see art in their own community, they begin to imagine what’s possible.
+And when a city invests in the arts, the arts invest right back.

 Anna’s Future Can Be Creative

 North Texas has shown us the blueprint.
 The Texas Commission on the Arts has shown us the data.
 The economic impact is proven.
 The community benefits are undeniable.
+All that remains is for Anna to take its place among the cities that understand a simple truth:

+Where the arts thrive, the city thrives.
 And the Anna Arts Council is here to make sure that future becomes reality.

 Comments